clyde2020/ML_Portfolio/Histopathologic_Cancer_Detection/README.md

 ### There are several sections which can be executed:
 -**Import libraries:** Required to execute code

 -**Initilize variables:**  Required to execute code.
-The home_dir variable must be updated to the folder which houses the train_images folder.
+The initial_dir variable must be updated to the folder which houses all of the downloaded folders.

 -**View data:** Required to execute code.
 The path variable must be updated to a valid image location.